Lulzx/pydeepl/README.md

 DeepL is a product from DeepL GmbH.
 More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)

-This package has been heavily inspired by [node-deepls](https://github.com/chriskonnertz/DeepLy) and [node-deepls](https://github.com/pbrln/node-deepl).
+This package has been heavily inspired by [node-deepls](https://github.com/pbrln/node-deepl) and [DeepLy](https://github.com/chriskonnertz/DeepLy).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details